7 Lessons from Shark Tank India give us new insights; read it if you are a first-time founder.

 - CXO Roles: The CEO must be highly talented, not in academics but rich in communication; they know how to explain complex things in a simple way.
 The company CEO’s role is chief explaining officer: actually, your startup is born due to solving bigger and more complex problems with simple solutions.
 As a founder, you must have the ability to explain your problems in a simple way and portray your vision in the bigger picture.
 Moreover, it will help you to attract talented people and marque investors.

-- Ready for Hard Criticism: Successful people always take criticism as motivation; if something happens wrong, accept it, work on it, improve it, but they never reply to their criticism by mouth; they reply through result, achievement, and output.
+- Ready for Hard Criticism: Successful people always take criticism as motivation; if something happens wrong, accept it, work on it, and improve it, but they never reply to their criticism by mouth; they reply through results, achievement, and output.

-- You know yourself, your team, and your startups: You must know yourself, do not fake anything, be genuine, and what is the core purpose of your startups.
+- You know yourself, your team, and your startups: You must know yourself, not fake anything, be genuine, and what is the core purpose of your startup.
 All the stories and anecdotes you must frame in the big picture.

 1 thought on “7 Lessons of Shark Tank India for Startups”